Acute Myeloid Leukemia (AML)

 Drug resistance has compromised the long-term efficacy of monotherapy in AML.
 The complexity of AML hinders the urgent need for developing such therapies, thereby stimulating the development of innovative therapeutics targeting different leukemia mechanisms.
 The following are some drugs currently under development.

-Drugs Target Title Trial
+Drugs Target Phase Trial

 Our Services